 Pinot Noir is the most famous grape variety grown in the region and is used for making wine.
 The wine produced from this grape is acclaimed worldwide.
 The soil structure in the region allows for easy drainage, making it ideal for wine production.
 Other grape varieties grown in the region include Riesling, Pinot Gris, Gewurztraminer, Sauvignon Blanc, and Chardonnay.

-This most inland region of New Zealand was famous for its gold rush.
-Moreover, you can still find the trails used by the miners winding over the hills.
-Some of the other leftover relics of the historic time include haunted hotel, mines, machinery, stone cottages, and water channels.
-Other famous attractions of the place include its hiking tracks, wine industry, museums, and historic sites.
-This makes Central Otago, one of the most famous tourist destinations in the country.
+The region was once famous for its gold rush and you can still find the trails used by the miners winding over the hills.
+Some of the other relics from the historic time include haunted hotels, mines, machinery, stone cottages, and water channels.
+Central Otago is also famous for its hiking tracks, wine industry, museums, and historic sites, making it one of the most popular tourist destinations in the country.

-Central Otago is easily accessible from Queenstown and Dunedin airports.
-One can also easily reach the region from Christchurch, Queenstown, Dunedin, and Invercargill through rail or road.
-The weather of the region should be fully analyzed before you plan a trip to Central Otago.
-It is the hottest, driest, and coldest region in the country.
-In winters, you need to take extra while driving as you can expect snow or ice anytime.
+Central Otago can be easily accessed from Queenstown and Dunedin airports.
+You can also reach the region from Christchurch, Queenstown, Dunedin, and Invercargill by rail or road.
+However, before planning a trip to Central Otago, it is essential to analyze the weather, which is the hottest, driest, and coldest in the country.
+In winter, it is important to take extra precautions while driving as you can expect snow or ice anytime.